- Antitrust and Trade Regulation

-Mr. Whitaker is a partner in the Vorys Cincinnati office and a member of the litigation group.
-He practices general litigation with an emphasis on the representation of individuals and corporations in complex civil litigation and criminal proceedings.
+Glenn is a retired partner in the Vorys Cincinnati office and was a member of the litigation group.
+He practiced general litigation with an emphasis on the representation of individuals and corporations in complex civil litigation and criminal proceedings.
 His work has focused on qui tam and false claims litigation, patent litigation, class actions, business litigation, health care fraud and abuse, government procurement, environmental and toxic tort litigation.

 Career highlights include:

 - Successfully trying complex False Claims Act cases

 - 40 years of trial experience in complex cases ranging from white collar criminal prosecutions to securities fraud to patent litigation to trade secret litigation and contract breaches

 - Serving as Special Litigation Counsel for the Civil Division, Federal Programs Branch of the United States Department of Justice